dsciitbbs/iitbbsnewsapi/README.md

   * Get Latest links of PDF and XLS bus schedule files.
 * Time table
   * Get correct timetable of the day on passing your roll number.
+* Tweets
+  * Get the latest tweets from IIT Bhubaneswar's official handle via this endpoint.

 ## Schema
 All API access is over `HTTPS`, and accessed from the `<https://iitbbs.herokuapp.com>`.
 All data is sent as JSON.